noahehall/theBookOfNoah/0current/languages/javascript/typeSystems/typescript.md

-pnpm tsc somefile.ts // typecheck a specific file and output a .js file with the types removed --noEmitOnError // dont output files if errors exist --target es2015 // set which version of JS to downlevel to
+pnpm tsc somefile.ts // typecheck a specific file and output a .js file with the types removed --noEmitOnError // dont output files if errors exist --target es2015 // set which version of JS to downlevel to -- init // create a new tsconfig.json

+// tsconfig.json
 // common compiler options
 {
   compilerOptions: {